schwabe/ics-openvpn/README.txt

 Optional: Copy minivpn from lib/ to assets (if you want your own compiled version)

+FAQ

+Q: what is minivpn?

+A: minivpn is only a executable thats links against libopenvpn which is the normal openvpn build as library.
+It is done this way so the Android Play/Store apk will treat the library as normal library and update it on updates of the application.
+Also the application does not need to take care of keeping minivpn up to date because it contains no code.
+For almost all intents and purposes minivpn + libopenvpn.so is the same as the normal openvpn binary.

 Starting a VPN by name from an external app: